ChuckNorrison/memecontestbot/README.md

 On first start it will ask for your api_id and api_hash and your corresponding phone number to act as userbot.
 The bot will use your telegram account and so it will be visible with your telegram user.
 Delete the file `my_account.session`, to reenter api_id and api_hash.

-Channels should be configured to only accept a single reaction emoji (multiple reaction emojis are not supported yet).
+Chats should be configured to only accept a single reaction emoji (multiple reaction emojis are not supported yet).

 Call the bot with argument `-c` or `--config` and a path to desired configfile to override default `config.py`.